-Standing on the hill above the ancient nursery, Wendy Sloboda squints into the afternoon sun, her wild mane of blonde dreadlocks resembling an elaborate tribal headdress.
+Standing on the hill above the ancient nursery, Wendy Sloboda squints into the afternoon sun, her mane of blonde dreadlocks resembling an elaborate tribal headdress.
 Her short, muscular frame is adorned with tattoos: a naked woman surrounded by roses; a huge dragonfly; a portrait of a dog.
-An illustration of the parrot-beaked Wendiceratops pinhornensis she discovered and is named after her is inked on her right forearm.
+An illustration of the parrot-beaked Wendiceratops pinhornensis she discovered and is named after her, is inked on her right forearm.
 There are others I can’t quite make out.

 Wendy is more Mad Max than the nerd with a fondness for fossils I’d expected.
 A living legend, known the world over for her sixth sense.
 A celebrated dinosaur hunter.
 And a real badass.

-Unlike Wendy, and feeling far from a badass, I am wearing a wide-brimmed hat, long khaki hiking pants, a t-shirt and a lightweight cream safari jacket with long sleeves I hope will reflect the sun and keep me cool.
+Unlike Wendy, and feeling far from a badass, I am wearing a wide-brimmed hat, long khaki hiking pants, a t-shirt and a lightweight cream safari jacket I hope will reflect the sun and keep me cool.
 (No such luck.)
 I look like a bag lady but my dermatologist would be proud.

 While hiking, she discovered the shell of a dinosaur egg, “thin like a chicken egg, black with bumps on it,” and threw the world of Canadian paleontology into a head spin.

 She sent the fragments to the University of Calgary, which in turn sent them to the world-renowned Royal Tyrrell Museum of Paleontology in Drumheller.
 “They were down here in three days,” Wendy says with a mischievous grin.
 “To get a government institution going that fast…” She didn’t finish her sentence but I got her drift.

 “We spent a month looking for dinosaur eggs.
 There is dinosaur eggshells all over this area.”